cloudsubhane/cloudsubhane/README.md

 - ✅ Build strong GitHub presence with real-world Go projects
 - ✅ Contribute to open-source
-- ✅ Practice for job interviews in German companies
+- ✅ Improve cloud skills for future opportunities
-- ✅ Apply for Cloud internships and freelance jobs
+- ✅ Apply for freelance jobs and internships remotely